-Experts keep asking parents to break the pacifier habit as soon as they can.
+Many experts ask parents to break the pacifier habit sooner rather than later.
 This is because, besides oral health issues, it can become a source of emotional comfort in many children.

-If your baby has gone through the reflexive sucking stage of using a pacifier and still refuses to leave it, chances are they have developed an emotional attachment to it.
+If your baby has gone through the reflexive sucking stage of using a pacifier and still refuses to leave it (after age 6 months to 1 year), chances are they have developed an emotional attachment to it.
 In these circumstances, breaking the pacifier habit can be quite difficult.

 If your child has already found emotional comfort in a pacifier, do not worry.
 It is never too late to make things right.
-There are many online resources that can help break the habit of finding comfort in a pacifier, including articles like this one in the New York Times.
+There are many online resources that can help break the habit of finding comfort in a pacifier.

 - Will my baby get a pacifier from the hospital when they are born?